sous-chefs/jenkins/README.md

 end
 ```

 The `:connect` action idempotently forces the master to reconnect to the specified slave.
-You can use the base `jenkins_slave` resource or any of it's children to perform the connection.
+You can use the base `jenkins_slave` resource or any of its children to perform the connection.

 ```ruby
 jenkins_slave 'builder' do